openaps/docs/docs/docs/Gear Up/edison.md

+# Get your rig hardware

-## You have two main options for hardware
+You have two main options for hardware

 For most of 2017, the preferred rig was an Edison + Explorer Board.
 This is still a highly recommmended rig, if you can find an Intel Edison board.
-See below for details on Edison setups.
+[See below for details on Edison setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-intel-edison-based-setups).
 The other option is a Raspberry Pi-based setup, with the new Explorer HAT (shipping begins end of April 2018).
 This documentation will be updated with more Pi details as they are decided.

 ## Hardware information for Pi-based setups with the Explorer HAT